superhero/js.core/README.md

     switch(error)
     {
       case 'E_CALCULATION_COULD_NOT_BE_FOUND':
-        throw new PageNotFoundError('Calculation could not be found')
+        throw new NotFoundError('Calculation could not be found')

       case 'E_INVALID_CALCULATION_TYPE':
         throw new BadRequestError(`Unrecognized type: "${this.route.dto.type}"`)